SSyncropel Docs

 • Invalid request shape raises ValueError / TypeError before any HTTP call.

-• Network or daemon error on INTEND emission raises RuntimeError.
+• Network or instance error on INTEND emission raises RuntimeError.

 • Poll timeout raises TimeoutError.